ecs-org/ecs-appliance/README.md

 This image consists of a DOS-MBR and partition one taking all the space as the root partition.
 The Vagrant version has initrd grow-root support, so p1 will resize to maximum on reboot.

-For custom storage partitions or network attached storage, the appliance can be told in env.yml to setup storage partitions and mountpoints for /data and /volatile to the requested custom configuration.
+For custom storage partitions or network attached storage, add a custom storage:setup object to setup storage partitions.

-+ /volatile: All cache and work files are written to /volatile
-+ /data: All data worth saving is written to /data
+Change storage:ignore:volatile and/or storage:ignore:data to false to automatically setup mountpoints for /data and /volatile.
+The volatile volume must be labeled "ecs-volatile", the data volume "ecs-data".
+Use appliance:extra:states and :packages if storage setup needs additional packages installed.
+See salt/storage/README.md for futher information about storage:setup.

 ### install via ssh to a empty xenial vm